2miatran/twitter_visualization/README.md

 # Covid Twitter visualization with Plotly
 Visualizing Covid Twitter data using **Plotly**.
 - Click on the link for a full visualization.
 You can use dropdown menu to view data in log/linear scale, use slider to find go through each date, click on the menu on the right side to remove keywords/hashtags not of your interest, and hover on the line/bar to see the exact value of counts.
+The page might take a few second to load.

 ## Covid19 datasets: (Tweets were collected using covid19 related hashtags)
 ### Exploring hashtags and mentions over time